Théâtre national de la Colline

 Various artists have succeeded at the direction of the theatre.
-Stage director, Alain Françon directed the theatre from 1996 to 2010.
+Jorge Lavelli directed the theatre from 1987 to 1996, stage director Alain Françon directed it from 1996 to 2010.
 In January 2009, stage director, Stéphane Braunschweig became an associate artist at the theatre and assumed the directorship from 2010 to 2016.
 Actor, author and stage director Wajdi Mouawad was appointed director in April 2016.

 History

 The Théâtre national de la Colline was founded in 1951 by The Guild, a company headed by Guy Rétoré.
 It became a permanent theatre in 1960.
 In 1983 the French Minister of Culture, Jack Lang, had the theatre rebuilt.
 As a result, there are now two auditoriums—a large room that seats 750 people, and a small room that seats 200.
 There is also a restaurant, a bar, and a spacious lobby.